FrederikTobner/JANUS/book/src/chapter-01-getting-started/README.md

 ## What You'll Learn

-In this part, you'll set up:
+In this chapter, you'll set up:

 - Cross-compilation toolchain (Clang or GCC)
 - Build system (CMake and Ninja)